top of page

 Present Day

-For those doing their wreck specialties, the stern has very large openings cut into the sides so that very easy entry and exits can be made with very little deviation from vertical distance to the surface.
-There are other more restricted passages that are ideal for exploring while practicing your reel techniques.
+For those doing their wreck specialties, the stern has huge openings cut into the sides so that easy entry and exits can be made with little deviation from vertical distance to the surface.
+Other more restricted passages are ideal for exploring while practising your reel techniques.

 Specifications